Death of Li Keqiang: Aftermath

 Crowds laid flowers in front of Li Keqiang's former residence in Hefei, Anhui Province, while people wearing blue vests were seen observing.

 After the announcement of Li Keqiang's death, a large number of people spontaneously gathered at Li Keqiang's former residence in Luyang District, Hefei, Anhui Province, and at 80 Huizhou Avenue, which now serves as the Anhui Institute of Culture and History, to lay flowers and mourn.
 Many police officers were on site to guide the crowds, there are online video clips showing queues of mourners stretching over 200 meters on the morning of 28 October.
 Spontaneous mourning activities also occurred at Li's ancestral home in Jiuzi Village, Wuxu Town, Dingyuan County, Anhui Province, and at Qianxi Square in Zhengzhou, Henan Province.
 Subsequently, people from across the country took action to place chrysanthemums and condolence messages at various locations to express their grief.
 However, in order to put these activities under control and to stabilize the public sentiment, local governments kept such locations under close surveillance.
 Many tributed items, especially those with written messages, were swiftly confiscated and cleared by unidentified individuals wearing blue vests shortly after being placed.

-After the announcement of Li Keqiang's passing, the Central Cyberspace Affairs Commission Office began scrutinizing comments on various online platforms and censoring certain songs and keywords to prevent a recurrence of events like the Tiananmen Square protests.
+After the announcement of Li Keqiang's death, the Central Cyberspace Affairs Commission Office began scrutinizing comments on various online platforms and censoring certain songs and keywords to prevent a recurrence of events like the 1989 Tiananmen Square protests and massacre.
 Some flower shops received orders specifying delivery to the former residence of Li Keqiang without specifying the recipient.
-Officials handled Li Keqiang's death with extreme caution, permitting only specific forms of mourning, while universities strictly regulated how expressions of grief are made.
+Officials handled Li Keqiang's death with extreme caution, permitting only specific forms of mourning.
 Despite mostly positive sentiments among interviewees, ubiquitous personnel demanded silence from the public.
 The unprecedented scale of the commemoration reflected public regret and a sense of loss for a once prosperous era of reform, particularly under the increasingly authoritarian leadership of Xi Jinping, leaving people feeling helpless.